Residence Hall Policies

 9. Residents may have overnight guests.
 They may not stay, however, for more than three nights in a consecutive 14 day period.

 Running and athletic activities of any kind are prohibited in the residence hall rooms, hallways and public lounges of all residence halls for general safety reasons.
 The only exceptions are pool tables, foosball machines, and ping pong tables in designated areas, with proper use.

-During all major breaks (Thanksgiving, semester, Winter and Spring, and at other times throughout the year), Residential Life staff conduct room inspections to check for any health and safety violations.
+Residential Life staff conduct health and safety room inspections three times during the academic year.
 You will be notified if there is a violation in your room.
 If you leave for break, we encourage you to: